survesufiyan/Product-Management-system/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-For any questions or inquiries, please contact [yourname@example.com](mailto:sufiyansurve9@gmail.com).
+For any questions or inquiries, please contact(mailto:sufiyansurve9@gmail.com).